sat0b/markdown-note.nvim/README.md

 # markdown-note.nvim

-A Neovim plugin that manages markdown notes with consistent date-prefixed filenames.
+A Neovim plugin that manages markdown notes with consistent date prefix filenames.

 ## How it works